Michael Thompson (Canadian politician): Political career

-Despite this, Thompson quickly withdrew the suggestion, saying it was "not an idea we can or should try", and characterizing his comment as an "off-the-cuff" remark born of frustration with recent violence.
-Some critics suggested it could have been a calculated attempt to position himself for political advantage, perhaps for a conservative candidacy for mayor.
-Thompson denied he was thinking of a mayoral run.

-Thompson and other Scarborough-area city councillors are currently campaigning to replace the Scarborough RT with a tunnelled extension of the Bloor-Danforth subway, arguing they could gain more ridership than the proposed Spadina line extension to York University.
+Thompson spent years campaigning to replace the Scarborough RT with a tunnelled extension of the Bloor-Danforth subway, arguing they could gain more ridership than the proposed Spadina line extension to York University.

 Thompson had an expense claim of $300 to have his office blessed by a local Baptist Pastor in December 2010.

 In November 2013, during the Rob Ford scandal over his behavior and drug use, city Councillors met to question Ford.
 Thompson questioned Ford about an alleged crack house.
 Ford replied "Have you visited the house?
 Have you walked in the house?"
 Thompson replied "I have no interest in being in that house.
 I am not a crack user."

 Thompson was re-elected in the 2014 municipal election with over 80% of the vote.

 In May 2017, Thompson helped Air Canada crew and other passengers restrain an unruly passenger who allegedly tried to open a cabin door on a flight from Jamaica to Toronto, which had to subsequently be diverted to Orlando, Florida.